 From our consulting practice, we know that even the companies that have put significant effort into demand forecasting can still go the extra mile and improve the accuracy of their predictions.
 So, if you’re one of the companies who want reliable demand forecasts on their radars, this is the right page for you.

-Though a 100% precision is impossible to achieve, we believe data science can get you closer to it and we’ll show how.
+Though a 100% precision is impossible to achieve, we believe data science can get you closer to it, and we’ll show how.
 Our data scientists have chosen the most prominent demand forecasting methods based on both traditional and contemporary data science to show you how they work and what their strengths and limitations are.
 We hope that our overview will help you opt for the right method, which is one of the essential steps to creating a powerful demand forecasting solution.

 A well-known traditional data science method is the autoregressive integrated moving average (ARIMA) model.
 As the name suggests, its main parameters are autoregressive order (AR), integration order (I) and moving average order (MA).

 The AR parameter identifies how the values of the previous period influence the values of the current period.
 For example, tomorrow the sales for SKU X will be high if the sales for SKU X were high during the last three days.

 The I parameter defines how the difference in the values of the previous period influence the value in the current period: tomorrow the sales for SKU X will be the same if the difference in sales for SKU X was minimal during the last three days.

 The MA parameter identifies the model’s error based on all the observed errors in its forecasts.

 - ARIMA works well when the forecast horizon is short-term and when the number of demand-influencing factors is limited.